acsdeveloper/sales-dashboard/.github/DEPLOYMENT.md

 **Solution**: This is expected since GitHub Actions can't access your Google Sheets API during build.
 The app is client-side and will fetch data after deployment.

+### Build Output Directory Not Found

+**Error**: `tar: out: Cannot open: No such file or directory`

+**Cause**: The `out` directory was not created during the build process.

+**Solution**:
+1. Verify `next.config.mjs` has `output: 'export'` configured
+2. Check the build logs in the Actions tab for any errors
+3. Ensure all dependencies are properly installed
+4. The verification step in the workflow will help identify the issue
+5. If the build succeeds locally but fails in CI, check for environment-specific issues

 ### 404 Error After Deployment

 **Cause**: Incorrect base path configuration